-Secondary distribution is the delivery of propane and refined fuels and lubricants from Superior Propane's market and satellite locations, and storage yards to its customers.
+Secondary distribution is the delivery of propane and refined fuels and lubricants from Superior Propane's territory and satellite locations, and storage yards to its customers.
 Superior Propane operates a fleet of owned and leased trucks to transport the propane, refined fuels and lubricants it sells.
-During 2007 and 2008, Superior intends to implement an accelerated fleet renewal and bulk truck leasing program.
-Lease arrangements are available at attractive rates and provide savings in maintenance and operating expenses over time.
-Newer, more reliable vehicles and a better matching of truck size to delivery type will improve employee productivity and customer service.
+Superior has implemented a leasing program to accelerate the renewal of its fleet of bulk trucks in 2007 and 2008.
+Lease arrangements are available at competitive rates and provide savings in maintenance and operating expenses over time.
+Newer, more reliable vehicles and a better matching of truck size to delivery type should improve employee productivity, fleet reliability, safety and customer service.
 Propane is delivered in bulk and in pressurized cylinders.
 Refined fuels and lubricants are also transported and sold in bulk volumes.
 Superior Propane employs full-time, part-time and seasonal drivers who assist with deliveries during the peak winter demand periods.
-It operates 348 pressurized bulk delivery trucks that vary in load capacities of 10,000 to 25,000 litres and 97 cylinder trucks with boxes that vary in length from 12 feet to 26 feet.
-It also operates 41 tractors and 41 pressurized trailers, which have capacities ranging from 25,000 litres to 54,000 litres for secondary distribution use.
-Additionally, it operates 53 crane trucks and 289 service vehicles.
+It operates 352 pressurized bulk delivery trucks that vary in load capacity from 13,000 litres to 32,000 litres, eight refined fuel and lubricant bulk delivery trucks with load capacities of 10,000 to 25,000 litres and 94 cylinder trucks with boxes that vary in length from 12 feet to 26 feet.
+It also operates 34 tractors and 34 pressurized trailers, which have capacities ranging from 25,000 litres to 54,000 litres for secondary distribution use.
+Additionally, it operates 50 crane trucks and 287 service vehicles.
+At December 31, 2007, 69% of the vehicles described above were owned by Superior Propane while the remaining 31% were leased under operating leases.

-As at December 31, 2006, Superior Propane had 1,474 regular and 196 part-time employees.
-Approximately 380 of its employees are unionized through provincial or regional certifications in British Columbia/Yukon, Manitoba, Ontario and Quebec.
-There are five union agreements, with expiry dates ranging from April 30, 2008 to December 31, 2010.
+As at December 31, 2007, Superior Propane had 1530 regular and 200 part-time employees.
+Approximately 390 of its employees are unionized through provincial or regional certifications in British Columbia/Yukon, Manitoba and Quebec.
+There are four union agreements, with expiry dates ranging from April 30, 2008 to December 31, 2010.
 Collective bargaining agreements are renegotiated in the normal course of business.